 Threshold (~70-90% rating) No lost-time incidents.
-Medical incident rate of 2.5 to 3.5, not including non-work- related medical incidents or pre-existing conditions Target (~90-110% rating) No lost-time incidents and no more than five high potential incidents.
-Medical incident rate of 1.5 to 2.5, not including non-work-related medical incidents or pre-existing conditions Maximum (~110-150% rating) No lost-time incidents and no more than three high potential incidents.
-Medical incident rate of <1.5, not including non-work-related medical incidents or pre-existing conditions Achievement Description No lost-time incidents.
-Two high-potential incidents and one medical incident in 2022.
-Medical incident rate of 1.49 for 2022 Achievement Rating: 110%
+Medical incident rate of 2.5 to 3.5, not including non-work-related medical incidents or pre-existing conditions.
+Develop and implement revised formal near miss reporting procedure that includes intensive auditing and reporting protocols Target (~90-110% rating) No lost-time incidents and no more than five high potential incidents.
+Medical incident rate of 1.5 to 2.5, not including non-work-related medical incidents or pre-existing conditions.
+Develop and implement revised formal near miss reporting procedure that includes intensive auditing and reporting protocols Maximum (~110-150% rating) No lost-time incidents and no more than three high potential incidents.
+Medical incident rate of <1.5, not including non-work-related medical incidents or pre-existing conditions.
+Develop and implement revised formal near miss reporting procedure that includes intensive auditing and reporting protocols Achievement Description Camp closed for season in July 2023.
+No lost-time incidents, no medical incidents, one high potential incident.
+Formal near miss reporting procedure that includes intensive auditing and reporting protocols adopted.
+2023 medical incident rate is 0.0.
+Achievement Rating: 140%